alphazolam/MMDK/README.md

 ## Tips

-- Use the EMV Engine with the Moveset Research window to see what's available to edit.
+- Use EMV Engine with the Moveset Research window to see what's available to edit.
 The contents shown under `[Lua Data]` are Lua tables exactly as you can access them from the `data` parameter.
 - The Moveset Research window can be used to view moves and their keys frame-by-frame and in slow motion

 ## Credits